senseexcel/senseexcel/README.md

 a.
 "Qlik Sense Desktop".
 This setting in included in the default Sense Excel installation and points to the local machine using 127.0.0.1 as the ip address.

-If do not use Qlik Sense Desktop as a data source this connection can be deleted.
-It can be re-created at a later point by creating a new connection using the following parameters:  Type: Qlik Sense Desktop and Url ws://127.0.0.1:4848.
+If do not require use of Qlik Sense Desktop as a data source, this connection can be deleted.
+It can be re-created if needed by creating a new connection using the following parameters:  Type: Qlik Sense Desktop and Url: ws://127.0.0.1:4848.

 b.
 "Sense Server - Current Windows User"

 Like Qlik Sense, the default behavior of Sense Excel uses Windows authentication and passes the credentials of current user to Qlik Sense.
-This works with Qlik Sense Server implementations on a local machine as well as when Active Directory is used for single sign-on.
+This works with Qlik Sense Server implementations on a local machine as well as with Windows based single sign on strategies.

 c.
 "Sense Server - Enter username/password"